top of page

 Once you practice, making soft shackles is surprisingly quick and easy, not to mention far more cost effective than buying them.

-• Dyneema line
+• Dyneema line (no sheath)

 • A fid - I prefer to use the Selma fids